-The main theoretical framework of ACDM model was developed by an non excaustive list of fathers of modern cosmology, Einstein, Friedmann, Lemaître, Alpher, Gamow, Hubble, Zwicky, Einstein developed the Theory of General Relativity in 1915[4] which explains how gravity is only a manifestation of the effect of how the matter locally affects the curvature of space time around it.
-This Theory is formulated in the well know Einstein field equation where $G{\mu\nu}$ is the Einstein tensor that describes the local curvature around a specific matter density which has a simplistic energy tensor, $T{\mu\nu}$ and κ is a topological constant.
+Zwicky, Einstein developed the Theory of General Relativity in 1915[4] which explains how gravity is only a manifestation of the effect of how the matter locally affects the curvature of space time around it.
+This theory is formulated in the well know Einstein field equation where $G{\mu\nu}$ is the Einstein tensor that describes the local curvature around a specific matter density which has a simplistic energy tensor, $T{\mu\nu}$, and κ is a topological constant.
 In 1922, Friedmann[3] have applied the above formulation to a model for the evolution of the universe.
 He solved the above equations for a homogeneous and isotropic universe.
-At about the same time independently, in 1931, Lemaitre have applyied the above equations for solutions of a homogeneous and isotropic universe that starts from a small hot dense region known as the "Big Bang Theory".
-Notice that this term is inaccurate since the equations break down on r = 0, an issue know as singularity.
-However this description agrees with the data that we have so far, which are not corresponding to r = 0 and therefore this model is still well accepted from the largest amount of the physics community, nowadays, 2018.
-This gave rise to the smooth cosmology that we are going to briefly describe in section 3.1.
+At about the same time independently, in 1931, Lemaitre applied the above equations for solutions of a homogeneous and isotropic universe that starts from a small hot dense region known as the "Big Bang Theory".
+Notice that this term is inaccurate since the equations break down on r=0, an issue know as singularity.
+However, this description agrees with the data that we have so far, which are not corresponding to r=0 and therefore this model is still well accepted from the largest amount of the physics community, nowadays, 2019.
+This can be expressed as the smooth cosmology that we are going to briefly describe in section 3.1.
 However, the standard model described by a "Big Bang" origin is still under investigation against the several attempts to explain some unexplained phenomena.
 Alternatives to this model are among the following: Late time isotropic universe, Bouncing universe, Multiverse, and so on.